trussworks/truss-interview/BROWSER_README.md

 -   If your solution is on a hosted IDE such as Codepen or Glitch, please make sure to provide an evergreen link that does not expire.

-## The problem: Display data from an API for human consumption
+## Full Description

-Please write a static webpage that loads data from `https://swapi.dev/api/planets/` and displays that data in an HTML `table`.
+Please write a static webpage that loads data from `https://swapi.dev/api/planets/` and displays that datain an HTML `table`.

 Name the entrypoint for your application `index.html`.